Guided Rock Climbs In Colorado

 Day 1

-Begins with introductions to the goal of the course and a few hours of top roping easy climbs.
+Begins with introductions to the goals of the course and a few hours of top-roping easy climbs.
 Next, participants move into a discussion of placing and removing gear and building traditional anchors.
-The day finishes with more climbing.
+The day finishes with practice trad gear placement and building rock climbing anchors.

 Day 2

-Is devoted to following multi pitch climbs.
-Participants will be in teams of 2, climbing a multi pitch route.
-Participants will practice cleaning gear, building anchors, lead belaying, and belaying a second.
-If time allows, participants may practice further skills at the end of the day including leading.
+Is devoted to following multi-pitch climbs.
+Participants will be in teams of 2, climbing a multi-pitch route.
+Participants will practice cleaning gear, building anchors, lead belaying on multi-pitch routes, and belaying a second.
+If time allows, participants may practice further skills at the end of the day, including leading.

 Unaweep Canyon